 As a guide, if the treatment needs to start within 5 working days because of clinical urgency, then rapid assessment may be appropriate.

-PHARMAC (rather than your DHB) must assess any rapid assessment applications for:
+Pharmac (rather than your hospital) must assess any rapid assessment applications for:

 - any pharmaceutical cancer treatment